 9. Honey – I have a large bucket of local, raw honey on hand.
 I like to make my own natural tea with the rind of an organic lemon or orange, hot water and a spoonful of raw honey – Magic!
 Honey soothes the body and the senses.

-10. Whole organic chicken Keep a whole organic chicken in your freezer along with Mirepoix (carrots, onions, celery), a magic combination of simple vegetables loaded with potential for soothing the body when you combine them in a simple broth or with your chicken for homemade chicken soup.
+10. Whole organic chicken to make Bone Broth Keep a whole organic chicken in your freezer along with Mirepoix (carrots, onions, celery), a magic combination of simple vegetables loaded with potential for soothing the body when you combine them in a simple broth or with your chicken for homemade chicken soup.
 Simmer your whole chicken in a pot of water for 4-8 hours until the meat falls off the bones.
 Strain off everything (you can pick off the meat and add to the broth if you’d like) and add your vegetables and simmer until they are tender.
 Sipping the broth will help thin out mucous, hydrate your body and soothe your soul.
 Even easier is to combine everything at once including a couple cloves of garlic (I like to add fresh ginger too) and simmer the same amount.
 Pour all through a colander for a simple broth to sip throughout the day.

 11. Vitamin C (orange photo) Interferons are natural proteins the body produces to attack viruses.
 Vitamin C promotes interferon production.
 (Best sources are fresh squeezed orange juice, fresh kiwi, cantaloupe and fresh lemon juice) We do keep some vitamin C drops on hand for the kids to take to school if they feel they are coming down with something.
 If you do fresh sources, drink them or eat them soon after peeling or squeezing since the vitamin C diminishes quickly after exposure to the air.